ChrisCherng/p1-orchestra-guide/README.md

 ![The hero image of an orchestra](/assets/images/orchestra-hero-image-2.jpeg)

 * **Introduction**
-  - The introduction on the home page provides a welcome to users, along a brief description of the orchestra.
+  - The introduction on the home page provides a welcome to users, along with a brief description of the orchestra.
   - Additionally a video has been included of a famous orchestral work.
 This helps the user understand the orchestra as a whole, before exploring the separate sections individually.
 The video has been set to not autoplay, as this would be a poor user experience.
   - This section is responsive, being a horizontal alignment for larger screens, and a vertial alignment for smaller screens.